portainer/portainer-docs/docs/v2.0/containers/ownership.md

 # Change Container Ownership

-Sometimes you need to specify the usage of resources to certains teams or users.
-Portainer can help with this.
-From our GUI, you will capable to delegate resources to teams and users.
-Take a look how to do it.
+Portainer allows you to to limit the usage of resources to certains teams or users from the GUI.

 ## Changing Container Ownership